johnbryden/coronavirus/README.md

 they set a proportion of infected+recovered individuals to die.
 In this case, the death rate will never go down.

+(Update 25-Apr) I have added a new model (model3) which has an 'isolated' compartment.
+A few assumptions...
+The new compartment has a zero beta parameter and does not get infected.
+It accounts for 80% of the population.
+Susceptibles move to the isolated compartment at rate lambda.

 I have also added the ability to fit the same model to multiple countries, adapting some of the parameters (like transmission rate) to each country.
+(Update 25-Apr) This wasn't working properly in the previous commit due to a bug in the single_beta1 parameter.
+That has now been fixed.

 I was thinking about adding MCMC to this, so it will do forecasting.
-However, I think finding a good model that fits the data first is probably a better plan.
+(Update 25-Apr) I have now added a new branch pymc3 to do this.
+It's very hacky at the moment.